Partnering with Victoria Police to better respond to family violenceAnna Quinn

 Improving the way Victoria Police respond to family violence incidents

-Family violence is a disturbingly common issue in Victorian and wider Australian society that can have lifelong impacts for everyone involved.
+Family violence is a disturbingly common issue in Victorian and wider Australian society.
+And it can have lifelong impacts for everyone involved.

-One challenge police officers face when attending a family violence incident is deciding when to refer victims and perpetrators for further specialist police responses.
+One challenge police officers face when attending an incident is deciding when to refer victims and perpetrators for further specialist police responses.

 For this reason, it is important we have accurate risk assessments.